ARMmbed/icetea/doc/tc_api.md

-# Test Case API for clitest
+# Test Case API for mbed test

 Each test case contains two mandatory sections:
 * test meta-information
 * case() function

 Test meta-information defines all test related information, such as requirements and default values for the execution phase.
-Some of the information can be overwritten with `clitest` command line parameters, or by the test suite.
+Some of the information can be overwritten with `mbedtest` command line parameters, or by the test suite.

 Each test case can also contain a setUp function and a tearDown function (rampUp and rampDown in older test cases).
 If either setUp fails due to errors such as invalid commands (TestStepFail exception), the case function is skipped and tearDown is called.